Environmental Monitor Testing Tools and Methods

 Sensor data collector testing

-The sensor’s data will be collected and stored at edge device persistent memory periodically on request from edge device in proprietary communication protocol.
+The sensor's data will be collected and stored at the edge device persistent memory periodically.
 Normally to test any standard product, we can expect a simulator to be available on the market.
-But here, it will be very hard to find a simulator for all sensors because of the proprietary communication protocol.
-Either tester needs to simulate the data over sensor specific interface in an expected proprietary packet format or tester can request a simulator from sensor vendor (if its available) and integrate with automated test applications.
-There are few simulators like TestBot available in market with more flexibility to define the data format and simulate the sensor values with automation especially for environmental monitor testing.
-Few of the sensor data test cases could be
+But for environmental monitoring systems, it will be very hard to find a simulator for all sensors because of the proprietary communication protocols.
+Either testers need to simulate the data over the sensor-specific interface in an expected proprietary packet format, or request a simulator from the sensor vendor and integrate with automated test applications.
+There are tools like TestBot available in the market with flexibility to define the data format and simulate the sensor values with automation — making them ideal for environmental monitor testing.
+An automated test bench for embedded devices like TestBot can simulate CO2, temperature, and humidity sensor data across all interfaces simultaneously.
+Few sensor data test cases include:

-• Simulate CO2 data and sent to collector module on request and alarm asynchronously over RS232 interface.
+• Simulate CO2 data and send to collector module on request and alarm asynchronously over RS232 interface.

 • Simulate temperature reading over I2C interface on edge device request.